-BIO195 General Biology I & Lab
+BIO-195 General Biology I & Lab

 The course will examine the cell as the basic unit of life.
 Topics will include cell chemistry, cell structure and function, metabolism, cellular respiration, photosynthesis, and cell division.
 The course will conclude with an examination of the genetic and chromosomal basis of inheritance.
 Laboratory work will provide students with the basic skills necessary to work in advanced biology laboratory courses.
 This is the first required biology course in the AS Biological Science program.
-Students planning to enroll in a health science program should enroll in Principles of Biology I/Lab (BIO101) or Human Biology/Lab (BIO108).
+Students planning to enroll in a health science program should enroll in Introduction to Biology /Lab (BIO105) or Human Biology/Lab (BIO108).
 This course meets General Education "Science and Technology" Requirement Area 5.
 Prerequisites: Writing Skills II (ENG095) and Reading Skills II (RDG095) or placement and a grade of C or better in College Algebra-STEM (MAT194).

-BIO196 General Biology II & Lab
+BIO-196 General Biology II & Lab 🖔 4 Credits

 As a continuation of General Biology I/Lab (BIO195), the course begins with a study of chemical basis of inheritance and protein synthesis.
-The course then investigates the mechanisms of adaptive evolution, speciation, phylogeny, and the history of life on Earth.
+The course then investigates the mechanisms of adaptive evolution, speciation, phylogeny, and the history of life on earth.
 The course concludes with a survey of the three domains of life and an introduction to the structure of populations and ecosystems.
 Laboratory work will continue to develop the student's critical thinking and problem solving skills.
-Prerequisite: Grade of C or better in General Biology I & Lab (BIO195).
+Prerequisite: Grade of C or better in General Biology I/Lab (BIO195).

-BIO203 Anatomy/Physiology I & Lab
+BIO-203 Anatomy/Physiology I & Lab 4 Credits

 This is the first course in a two-semester sequence that will examine the systems of the human body using an integrated approach.
 Areas of study will include the structure and function of cells, histology, the physiological and anatomical aspects of support and movement systems and the nervous system.
 Laboratory activities will enhance the students' comprehension of the structure and function of the human body.
 Course meets: 3 hrs. lecture; 3 hours.
 Lab.
-Prerequisite: Grade of C or better in Principles of Biology I & Lab (BIO101), Human Biology & Lab (BIO108) or General Biology I & Lab (BIO195).
+Prerequisite: Grade of C or better in Introduction to Biology /Lab (BIO105), Human Biology (BIO108) or General Biology I/Lab (BIO195).

-BIO204 Anatomy/Physiology II & Lab
+BIO-204 Anatomy/Physiology II & Lab 4 Credits

 As a continuation of Anatomy/Physiology I (BIO203) this course will again use an integrated approach to examine the human systems not covered in Anatomy/Physiology I. Areas of study will include the endocrine system, the cardiovascular system, lymphatic and immune systems, respiratory system, digestive system, urinary system and reproductive system.
 Laboratory activities will enhance the students' comprehension of the structure and function of the human body.
 Course meets: 3 hrs.
 Lecture; 3 hrs. lab.
-Prerequisite: Grade of C or better in Anatomy/Physiology I & Lab (BIO203).
+Prerequisite: Grade of C or better in Anatomy/Physiology I/Lab (BIO203).

-BIO205 Microbiology & Lab
+BIO-205 Microbiology & Lab 4 Credits